12 Things to know before Going to Thailand

 Do you need a travel adaptor for Thailand?

 Thailand operates on standard 230 voltage and the standard frequency is 50 Hz.
-Depending on where you are traveling from, you may need to purchase a travel adapter.
+Depending on where you are travelling from, you may need to purchase a travel adapter.

-Travelers from the USA, Canada, and Japan should check their devices to check which voltage they work on.
-Australians and travelers from the Eu and the UK will not need a voltage converter for their electronics.
+Travellers from the USA, Canada, and Japan should check their devices to check which voltage they work on.
+Australians and travellers from the Eu and the UK will not need a voltage converter for their electronics.
 If you’re from somewhere else, check this list to be sure.

 Thailand accepts multiple electrical sockets, including: